alexling540/acc-bot/docs/embed.md

   - field_name: A specific field's name
   - args: Specific arguments given to the `field_name`, see [below](#field-name) for more details.

 This subcommand will set a value based on `args` to the field `field_name`.
 If the `field_name` is invalid, then no field will be added and the user will be notified.
+We will call fields with only one argument, `value`, simple fields, and others complex fields.
+For simple fields, `args` will simply be `value`.
+For complex fields, users must provide a subfield and its corresponding value.

 [↑ Top](#embeds)